Tutorial

 Examples of Bad Data Values:

-- Reflectance data in an image will often range from 0-1 or 0-10,000 depending upon how the data are scaled.
+- Reflectance data in an image should range from 0-1 (or 0-10,000 depending upon how the data are scaled).
 Thus a value greater than 1 or greater than 10,000 is likely caused by an error in either data collection or processing.
+These erroneous values can occur, for example, in water vapor absorption bands, which contain invalid data, and are meant to be disregarded.

 Find Bad Data Values